5 Little-Known Ways Bad Credit May Affect Your LifePublished on January 27, 2022 by CreditFresh

 But rather than determining the likelihood of paying your premium on time, it calculates the probability you’ll file a claim.

-How to Lower Your Premiums
+Lowering Your Premiums

 While this auto insurance credit score will play a large part in determining your premiums, it’s not the only factor involved.
-Insurers will also look at your past driving record, as well as these other elements.
+Insurers will also look at your past driving record, as well as some other elements.

 You may be able to offset a low score by balancing it with a spotless driving record.
 Do your best to avoid parking and speeding tickets, and always practice safe driving to reduce your risk of being in a collision.
 Even if this has no impact on your insurance, these habits may help keep you safe on the roads.